 The Catholic Church of Saint Francis (also known as the Monastery of Agios Fragkiskos) is one of the oldest and most impressive Venetian-style buildings in the Old Town of Chania, on Halidon Street.
 It used to house the Archaeological Museum of Chania until 2020.

 The monastery was constructed sometime during the 16th century and it belonged to the Order of Friars Minor.
-Although its exact date of construction remains unknown, the earliest reference to the church in a report by Onorio Belli suggests that it survived the strong earthquake of 1595.
+Although its exact date of construction remains unknown, the earliest reference to the church in a report by the Venetian physician Onorio Belli suggests that it predates the strong earthquake of 1595.

-Other original fragments that were recovered at the monastery are currently kept among the display items of the Historical Museum of Crete.
+Original fragments that were recovered at the monastery are currently displayed among the exhibits of the Historical Museum of Crete.
 Its marble entrance gate was transferred to the Court House building (Dikastiko Megaron) of Chania during the Ottoman occupation years.

 The former facilities of the Archeological Museum in the monastery are no longer open to the public, although conservation works have been planned so that the building can become a functional cultural center again in the future, possibly in the form of a Byzantine-Medieval museum.